meggrooms/UFOs/README.md

 <BR><BR>

 ## Summary
-While the webpage and filter are effective, there are a few drawbacks with the breadth of the filter.<BR>
+While the webpage and filter are effective, there are a few drawbacks with the breadth of the filter.<BR><BR>
-#### Drawbacks and recommended suggestions
+ #### <ins>Drawbacks and recommended suggestions</ins>
 The filter parameters aren't as effective as they could be.
 As an example, the user may not know what city they want to search. <BR>
  <strong>Recommendation:</strong> In this case having a dropdown menu with available cities could be helpful.
 A resource to consider is W3School, specifically <a href="https://www.w3schools.com/howto/howto_js_dropdown.asp">this link.</a><BR><BR>

 Users must enter all lowercase letters, resulting in inaccurate results.
 For instance, a search for "CA" or "California" will result in a blank search. <BR>
-<strong>Recommendation:</strong> The addition of a line of code similar to the one <a href="https://masteringjs.io/tutorials/fundamentals/compare-strings-ignore-case">shown on this website</a>.
-Adding toUpperCase() or toLowerCase() can solve this issue.<BR><BR>
+<strong>Recommendation:</strong> Adding toUpperCase() or toLowerCase() can solve this issue.
+Reference <a href="https://masteringjs.io/tutorials/fundamentals/compare-strings-ignore-case">this website</a> for instructions.<BR><BR>

  #### <ins>Further Development</ins>

-Further Development Recommendations<BR>
 The data can be cleaned up for consistency.
+The search results above have time marked in several ways, including "6 minutes", "15 min.", and "noticed from dusk to dawn". <BR><BR>

+The addition of a clear filter button would make searching much easier and more user-friendly.
+At the moment a filed must be deleted in order to clear it, a clear filter button would look nice and make navigation far more

 The summary addresses one drawback of this webpage (2 pt)